harasiddh/harasiddh.github.io/_pages/about.md

 I am currently an M1 Economics student at Toulouse School of Economics

 Prior to TSE, I simultaneously pursued two undergraduate degrees.
 I studied Economics in-person at Shiv Nadar IOE, Delhi (NCR) and studied Data Science at IIT Madras thanks to their online degree

-I believe that a life spent in the endless pursuit of knowledge is one worth living

-When not dealing with Economics or household chores, I like to read about ancient civilisations and watch English films
+When not dealing with Economics or household chores, I like to read about ancient civilisations and watch English films.
 I feel that Test cricket is the best format of the game, and have supported Real Madrid since Ronaldo's iconic “calma, calma”